 Likewise, I want women to adorn themselves with proper clothing, modestly and discreetly, not with braided hair and gold or pearls or costly garments,1 Timothy 2:9(NASB)

-Paul opens the chapter with instructions on prayer and supplications, for all people - including kings, and those in authority.
-When men and women maintain a close relationship with their heavenly Father, through intercession and prayer for others, it engenders an increasingly intimate relationship with God, concern for our fellow man and an inner beauty, which is most likely to be manifest in a gracious and attractive spirit, yet a modest exterior.
+Paul opens the chapter with instructions on prayer and supplication for all people - including kings and those in authority.
+When men and women maintain a close relationship with their Heavenly Father through intercession and prayer for others, it engenders an increasingly intimate relationship with God, concern for our fellow man, and an inner beauty which is most likely to be manifest in a gracious and attractive spirit, yet a modest exterior.

-Heavenly Father, thank You for the many instructions, on godly living, we receive in Your word.
-I pray that I may grow in grace, and conduct myself in a manner that honours Your name.
-Keep me from drawing attention to myself inappropriately, and may my inner thoughts be pure and holy, and my outer clothing bring honour to Your name - and I pray that all I say and do may always be acceptable in Your sight - this I ask in Jesus name, AMEN.
+Heavenly Father, thank You for the many instructions on godly living we receive in Your Word.
+I pray that I may grow in grace and conduct myself in a manner that honours Your name.
+Keep me from drawing attention to myself inappropriately.
+May my inner thoughts be pure and holy, and my outer clothing bring honour to Your name.
+I pray that all I say and do is always acceptable in Your sight.
+This I ask in Jesus' name, AMEN.